| Barry MacDonnell's

 This is done by editing the document's Hypertext style, which is what does the job of formatting the hyperlink in the document with color, underlines, font, etc.

-▸ To change the text color, click in the Styles Editor's Contents pane just after the existing [Color] code and then use Format, Font on the Editor's menu bar to open the Font properties dialog.
+▸ To change the hyperlink's text color, click in the Styles Editor's Contents pane just after the existing [Color] code and then use Format, Font on the Editor's menu bar to open the Font properties dialog.
 Open the color picker and choose a color, then click OK.

 ▸ To change the hyperlink's font and/or font size, click in the Styles Editor's Contents pane -- typically before all other codes -- and then use either Format, Font on the Editor's menu to open the Font properties dialog; or you can just use the Editor's text property bar's font and size fields.

 ▸ To highlight the hypertext see Footnote 2.